 In Full View: Japan Quake Sparks Human Behaviour

-There is no denying that in the highly globalised world we live in today a monumental event like the Japanese earthquake is emotive for us all in one way or another.
-On a personal level, as news of the natural disaster broke on my social media feed on Friday, March 11, my immediate thought was of the few varsity friends of mine who had opted to teach English in far-flung regions in the Asian country for a few years instead of holding down an office job in Johannesburg.
+There is no denying that in the viagra no prescription online cheap highly globalised world we live in today a monumental event like the Japanese earthquake is emotive for us all in one way or another.
+On a personal level, as news of the natural disaster broke on my social media feed on Friday, March 11, my immediate thought was of the few varsity friends of mine who had opted to viagra online no prescriptions overnight teach English in far-flung regions in the Asian country for a few years instead of holding down an office job in Johannesburg.
 As I scoured image after image of the unfathomable catastrophe, I prayed their decision had not ended in misadventure.

 But over the course of the weekend, as I tracked tweets, I came across a reaction to this unfathomable event that was quite dismaying.
 The global trending topic list at this time included “Pearl Harbour”.
-It would seem that there were those among the human race whose first reaction was toconclude that the devastation and loss of thousands of lives as a result of the natural disaster was no more than karmic retribution.
+It would seem that there were those among the human race whose first reaction was to cialis medicare pays conclude that the devastation and loss of thousands of lives as a result of the natural disaster was no more than karmic retribution.
 Apparently it had all been spurred on by a supposedly jocular tweet by Family Guy scriptwriter Alec Sulkin, who wrote: “If you wanna feel better about this earthquake in Japan, google ‘Pearl Harbor death toll,’” with reference to buy viagra online inurl:nc imperial Japan’s sneak attack on US forces in Hawaii in 1941.
 I chose not to provide my own retort on Twitter because, as is the inherent nature of the SEO based virtual world we live in, it would only serve to perpetuate the ignorance.

 Ultimately, the lasting regret of events of this scale will always be the loss of human life, but so too will we mourn the kind of attitude, displayed by “tweeps” this week, that does little to reinforce the faith we all have in the survival and evolution of humanity.